sleepjie/Valanar/Valanar Superdocument.md

 ##### Military and Naval Power
 While the Ende’hel are not particularly militaristic, it is common for Ende’hel males to be learned in at least the fundamentals of swordplay.

+---
 ## Dol-Calenon

 ### Brutayne
 ##### Population and Demographics
 Much like Dol-Calandria, Brutayne accounts for a significant portion of the Human population with a few of the other higher races following closely behind, namely the Dwarrow and the Orkryn, but also a healthy population of Lithfolk as well, given the country's proximity to the Westerlands.

+In the North Western regions, a large, relatively homogenous population of Ende'hel and Enadriel have occupied the forests and woodland areas for thousands of years.
 ##### History and Founding
-Brutayne was first discovered in the Age of Mists but remained largely unsettled and uninhabited until some time before the Serende'hel Reformation.
+Brutayne was first "founded" as a kingdom two centuries before the Serende'hel Reformation, but had long existed as a nation of feudal lords and petty kingdoms that originated from along the River Brut.
 ##### Economy and Currency
-As the largest kingdom in the world, Brutayne
+As the largest kingdom in the world, Brutayne has a major role to play in global economics and trade.
+The Kingdom acts as a trade partner for the Westerlands and was a strong unifying force for the countries of the Northern Concordat; facilitating military and trade alliances between all of the Northern Kingdoms as a response to the growing threat of Draymond's expansions in Dol'Calandria.
 ##### Culture and Society
 Text here.
 ##### Geography and Landmarks